How to Create an Outdoor Dining Space: 5 Easy Tips

 Otherwise, I can usually plan to get a year or so out of an inexpensive outdoor throw pillow.
 Since we use our outdoor spaces year-round, I do not bring our cushions/pillows in or store them.
 They stay outside in the elements 24/7, year-round (unless we are getting tropical storm or hurricane warnings!).
 I do have some seasonal outdoor throw pillows for the front porch that I rotate around.

 I’m linking up some of my favorite outdoor throw pillow finds from this year at the end of my post.
 Pillows are a relatively inexpensive way to add a quick refresh and update to any outdoor space!

-To create this outdoor tablescape, I used some recent finds to dress up the table, while still keeping it simple and kid-friendly.
-I started with this table runner and jute placemats.
+To create this outdoor tablescape, I used some simple finds to dress up the table, while still keeping it simple and kid-friendly.
+I started with a table runner and simple, jute placemats.
 They are inexpensive but have great texture and pattern.
-They gave an instant “special” feeling to the table!
+At the same time, they gave an instant “special” feeling to the table!
 Since they were not expensive purchases, I am comfortable with having us dine as a family here without worrying too much about spills.

 I finished off the table by using my European, vintage pickling jars and a few palm branches from the trees in our yard (more free décor!).
 The pickling jars have those faint hints of green and blue that fit so beautifully with the light, summer textures!
 They are perfect for filling with flowers, greenery, or just looking pretty all by themselves!